 Also delegate the value-negative areas.
 I’m value-negative at planning event logistics.
 I remember reading the feedback from our Forefront conference.
 One of the attendees left a comment saying that she was disappointed in my response when she asked me who chose our gala event space.
 I said I didn’t know and she found it condescending — like I didn’t care.
 In reality, that’s a decision that is completely out of my hands.
 Why?
 Because I’m value-negative at planning event logistics, I know it, and more importantly, my team does an incredible job.
 Therefore, I empowered them to make the right decision.
 As our business has grown, I’ve had to give up the idea of being in control of every aspect of our business.

 If you’re working hard, you should be able to buy back your time.
-If your business is growing — let’s say it generated an additional $50,000 or $500,000 this year (common to students of Zero to Launch and our other courses) — your question should be: What do I get?
+If your business is growing — let’s say it generated an additional $50,000 or $500,000 this year (common to students of our courses) — your question should be: What do I get?
 Do you get three hours/week of your time back?
 Do you get to fly your parents out to visit you and you put them up in an amazing suite?
 (If you are Indian, the answer is no: They will be staying with you.)
 Do you get to never have to answer another technical support email again?
 If you’re working hard, you should always ask: What do I get?
 Then you should make it a point to use that money to improve your Rich Life.
 Here are other ways I buy back my time.

 Buying your time doesn’t mean you’re arrogant.
 The concept of “buying back time” rubs some people the wrong way.
 Maybe it’s our puritanical views on doing everything ourselves.
 Maybe it’s an unfamiliarity with putting these principles into practice because, by definition, buying back your time is for people who have more money than time.
 Think about how lots of entrepreneurs — even highly successful ones — are uncomfortable with the idea of hiring an assistant.
 It’s the old “too big for my britches” concept — it strikes some people as showing off.
 My rule of thumb: At $150,000, you should have a part-time assistant.
 At $250,000, full-time.